ncb000gt/node3p-web/README.md

 The server works with a configuration file that is to be located at `/usr/local/etc/node3p-web/config.js`.
 The config file uses the regular exports syntax.
 The options are as follows:

 * downloadLocation: the path to download your files to. if preceeded by a ~ the users home directory will be used.
+* logPath: Path for the apache style logs to be written. all else is stdout for now...tho this will change at some point.
+* couchConfig: Json object representing couchdb configurations.
+** host: CouchDB hostname
+** port: CouchDB port
 * there are no other options right now. :)

 Alpha Warning
 ==============